Alex Call Preview, Player Props: Nationals vs. Mets

 Alex Call At The Plate

-- In seven games this season, he has hit a home run (6.4%, and 1.7% of his trips to the dish).
+- Looking at the 111 games he has played this year, he's hit a long ball in seven of them (6.3%), and in 1.7% of his trips to the plate.

-- Call has had an RBI in 25 games this year (22.7%), including 10 multi-RBI outings (9.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Call has picked up an RBI in 22.5% of his games this year, with more than one RBI in 9.0% of his games.
+He has also produced three or more runs in one contest.

+- In 32 of 111 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.